+Example: Isa 40:3bc - 'A' cola In the desert prepare... the way for the Lord; - 'B' cola Make straight in the wilderness... a highway for our God. - 5.3.1.9.4 Poems often had features where thoughts or emotions were developed into a crescendo. - Example Micah 6:1-8 the crescendo rises to gargantuan proportions.
+Imagine the prophet railing at his audience until he is practically screaming by 6:7.
+Then in broken hearted grief in 6:8.
+Feel the emotion of the moment this is what poetry helps convey. - 5.3.1.9.4.1 6:1-2 In this poem God is using the mountains as His jury... why?
 Mountains are majestic, imposing, and permanent compared to fallible humanity.
-It also impugns that there were no worthy people to act as leaders in this capacity. - 5.3.1.10.1.2 6:3-5 God sets the relational tone to rebuke and embarrass His people. - 5.3.1.10.1.3 6:6-7 is hyperbole the ridiculousness of the magnitude in the offerings indicates that God doesn't need these things. - 5.3.1.10.1.4 6:8 problem is stated clearly their moral and ethical failure is what God has convicted them of. - 5.3.1.10.2 Much Hebrew poetry was written so it could be chanted as part of their worship at Temple and later in Synagogue. - 5.3.1.10.3 Poems also had a descending feature where the thoughts started in general and then focused in particular.
+It also conveys that there were no worthy people to act as leaders in this capacity, because all had been corrupted. - 5.3.1.9.4.2 6:3-5 God sets the relational tone of the poem to rebuke and embarrass His people. - 5.3.1.9.4.3 6:6-7 is hyperbole the ridiculousness of the magnitude in the offerings indicates that God doesn't need these things and isn't impressed by it. - 5.3.1.9.4.4 6:8 the problem is stated clearly their moral and ethical failure is what God has convicted them of. - 5.3.1.9.5 Much Hebrew poetry was written so it could be chanted as part of their worship at Temple and later in Synagogue. - 5.3.1.9.6 Poems also had a descending feature where the thoughts started in general and then focused in particular.